mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Don’t give a fuck about the negatives you will get in interviews.
+Don’t give a fuck about the negatives you'll get in interviews.
 Don’t give up, you just need to be accepted by one company.

 Https://x.com/JSoufer